Shahman0605/Image_manipulation_detection_system/README.md

 # ImageForgeryDetect - README

 ## Overview
 ImageForgeryDetect is an image manipulation detection system developed to address the challenges of copy-move and splicing forgeries.
-This project aimed to create a robust system that accurately identifies manipulated images using techniques such as deep learning, image processing algorithms, and relevant methodologies.
+This project aimed to create a robust system that accurately identifies manipulated images using deep learning, image processing algorithms, and relevant methodologies.

 ## Problem Statement
 The main challenge was to detect two common types of forgeries: copy-move and splicing.
 Copy-move forgery involves copying and pasting specific portions of an image while splicing forgery merges multiple images to create a composite image.
 Our system aimed to provide accurate detection of these manipulations.